 The success of any legal matter depends on the unique circumstances of each case, therefore, we cannot guarantee particular results for future clients.

-Types Of Insurance For Your Property Damage Claim
+Filing Insurance Claims for Your Property Damage

-Use The At-Fault Party’s Property Insurance
+Use The At-Fault Party’s Property Car Insurance

-Insurance companies are notoriously slow, and before an at-fault party is going to accept liability and pay your property damage claim, they’re going to do an investigation first, and the practical reality of that is sometimes that can take days or weeks, or in some cases even longer.
+Insurance companies are notoriously slow, and before an at-fault party is going to accept liability and pay your property damage claim, they’re going to do an investigation first.
+The practical reality of that is sometimes it can take days or weeks, or in some cases even longer.
 But you probably don’t have days or weeks.
 This is the Tampa Bay area.
 You have to commute and need a vehicle, right?

 If you run into the situation where you become out of pocket because you have to pay for yourself out of pocket for a rental car, that’s a loss of use claim with your vehicle, just give the information to us and we’ll make sure that gets taken care of at the end of the day, and your bigger bodily injury claim.
 The insurance company determines whether a vehicle is a total loss by comparing the cost of fixing your vehicle to the car’s market value.